-Sinopec pays $1.5 billion for Talisman North Sea stake
+Sinopec pays $1.5 billion for Talisman North Sea Stake

 | CALGARY, Alberta

-CALGARY, Alberta Talisman Energy Inc said on Monday that Sinopec Corp, China's top refiner, has agreed to buy a 49 percent stake in its North Sea operations for $1.5 billion as the Canadian company looks to strengthen a balance sheet battered by weak natural gas prices.
+CALGARY, Alberta Talisman Energy Inc TLM.TO said on Monday that Sinopec Corp (600028.SS), China's top refiner, had agreed to buy a 49 percent stake in its North Sea operations for $1.5 billion as the Canadian company looks to strengthen a balance sheet battered by weak natural gas prices.

-Talisman, Canada's No. 6 oil and gas exploration company, will form a joint venture with Sinopec to operate the assets, which produced 63,000 barrels of oil equivalent per day in the first quarter of 2012, about 14 percent of the company's total output.
+Talisman, Canada's No. 6 oil and gas exploration company, will form a joint venture with Sinopec to operate the assets, which produced 89,000 barrels per day of oil and 43 million cubic feet per day of natural gas in the first quarter of 2012.

 Talisman has long looked to lower its stake in the North Sea, where it has had little exploration success and where higher taxes have lifted costs.
 Chief Executive John Manzoni has deployed cash generated in the region into Talisman's promising North American shale fields and its Southeast Asian oil fields.